 Taxis are fairly plentiful in most significant towns.
 A 10-minute ride can cost about Q60, which is relatively expensive – expect to hear plenty of woeful tales from taxi drivers about the price of gasoline.
 Except for some taxis in Guatemala City, they don't use meters: you must agree upon the fare before you set off – best before you get in, in fact.
 Uber is available in Guatemala City and Antigua.

 If you feel reluctant to take on the Guatemalan roads, an interesting alternative to car hire can be to hire a taxi driver for an extended time.
 This often works out only slightly more expensive than renting and gives you all the freedom and comfort without the stress of having to drive.

 Hitchhiking in the strict sense of the word is generally not practiced in Guatemala because it is not safe.
-However, where the bus service is sporadic or nonexistent, pick-up trucks and other vehicles may serve as public transport.
+However, where the bus service is sporadic or nonexistent, pickup trucks and other vehicles may serve as public transport.
 If you stand beside the road with your arm out, someone will stop.
 You are expected to pay the driver as if you were traveling on a bus and the fare will be similar.
-This is a safe and reliable system used by locals and travelers, and the only inconvenience you're likely to encounter is full-to-overflowing vehicles – get used to it.
+This is a reliable system used by locals and travelers, and the only inconvenience you're likely to encounter is full-to-overflowing vehicles – get used to it.

 Any other form of hitching is never entirely safe, and we don’t recommend it.
 Travelers who hitch should understand that they are taking a small but potentially serious risk.